corda/corda/docs/source/cordapp-advanced-concepts.rst

 `net.corda.finance.contracts.asset.Cash` contract class that permits this transition to occur.
 So we clearly need a way to ensure that the actual code attached to a transaction purporting to implement any given contract is constrained in some way.
 For example, perhaps we wish to ensure that only the specific implementation of `net.corda.finance.contracts.asset.Cash` that was specified by the initial issuer of the cash is used.
 Or perhaps we wish to constrain it in some other way.

-To prevent the types of attacks that can arise if there were no restrictions on which implementations of Contract classes were attached to transactions, we provide the contract constraints mechanism to complement the class name, that allows the State to specify exactly what code can be attached.
+To prevent the types of attacks that can arise if there were no restrictions on which implementations of Contract classes were attached to transactions, we provide the contract constraints mechanism to complement the class name.
+This mechanism allows the state to specify exactly what code can be attached.
 In Corda 4, for example, the state can say: "I'm ok to be spent if the transaction is verified by a class: `com.megacorp.megacontract.MegaContract` as long as the JAR containing this contract is signed by `Mega Corp`".